sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/2 - Undyne.md

 Besides the piano, there was a bin holding a number of umbrellas inside.
 And... nothing else.
 Wait, there was a statue outside this room that was getting rained on.
 Was... this a puzzle?

 Probably.
 Well, that... fucking *temple* had a lot of puzzles, even, and that had been very recent, so part of her still felt wired to do such a thing.
-She approached the bin, picked up a umbrella-
+She approached the bin, picked up an umbrella-

 "*Seven.*"